dongjunchung/bayesGO/README.md

 References
 ==========

-Chung D, Lawson A, Zheng WJ (2016), "A statistical framework for biomedical literature mining."
-Statistics in Medicine, 36(22): 3461-3474.
+Chung D, Lawson A, Zheng WJ (2016), "A statistical framework for biomedical literature mining," Statistics in Medicine, 36(22): 3461-3474.